Star Wars: Ewoks: Season 2 (1986)

+Kneesaa's friends save her from a gang.
+Malani wants to join the warrior games, but some thieves come to take the Sunstar.

 Broadcast and home media

 Ewoks was broadcast on ABC, originally with its sister series Droids (as part of The Ewoks and Droids Adventure Hour), and then by itself, as The All-New Ewoks.
 The series ran for two seasons of 13 half-hour episodes between 1985 and 1986 and was later shown in reruns on Sci-Fi Channel's Cartoon Quest.

 Almost all of the episodes (except for "The Three Lessons" and "Prow Beaten / Baga's Rival") were released on VHS in the 1980s and 1990s, most notably the UK PAL releases over six cassettes (Ewoks 1–6), which had the opening sequences and credits edited out.
 On April 2, 2021, the entire series was released on Disney+.

 During the making of the Star Wars prequel trilogy, its producer, Rick McCallum, oversaw two direct-to-video compilation films, each compiled from four episodes of the series.
 The first, The Haunted Village, was released on VHS in 1997.
 The second, Tales from the Endor Woods, was released by 20th Century Fox Home Entertainment in 2004 on a DVD titled Star Wars: Animated Adventures – Ewoks (which also features The Haunted Village).
 The newer film includes narration from "Adult Wicket" (voiced by Alex Lindsay).